Recently updated on: September 20, 2023

-Entering the workforce as a young adult can be challenging, especially if you are starting out with a lower-than-expected income, making it almost impossible to save money, even more, to place it on any type of investment vehicle.
+Entering the workforce as a young adult can be challenging, especially if starting out with a lower-than-expected income, making it almost impossible to save money or invest.

-However, though there are challenges when you are starting, there are still advantages of starting small with your investment portfolio and learning the technicalities of investing before placing a larger amount.
+However, despite the challenges when starting, there are still advantages of starting small with your investment portfolio and learning the technicalities of investing before placing a larger amount.

-As a young adult, you have the advantage of using the single most valuable resource there is – your time.
+As a young adult, you have the advantage of using the single most valuable resource: time.

 Because of this, you have more leeway to commit investing mistakes that older adults may only hope to do.